SAP/ewm-cloud-robotics/docs/ewm-sim.md

 ¹ Due to missing properties in the oData model, implementation is only for demo purpose.
 The returned **values will differ** from an actual EWM system.
 The resource type is hardcoded to RB01, the resource group to RB02.

 ## Additional Notes
-* Speciall error cases of EWM Systems tend not to occur in a mocked environment.
+* Special error cases of EWM Systems tend not to occur in a mocked environment.
 Among them but not limited to:
     * INTERNAL_ERROR
     * WAREHOUSE_ORDER_LOCKED
     * WAREHOUSE_ORDER_NOT_UNASSIGNED